 Walk Around the Lush Jungle

 The park is about 13.16 hectares, so there is much to explore!
-There is an easy and short walk called Trilho da Nascente Termal.
-This 300m path is great to discover at the end of the thermal spring, where water comes out from the fractures of the trachytic rocky outcrops.
+There is a short and easy walk called Trilho da Nascente Termal.
+This 300m path is excellent for studying at the end of the thermal spring, where water emerges from the fractures of the trachytic rocky outcrops.
 The flowing water is about 32 °C due to the geothermal reservoir of the Fogo Volcano.

-Inside the park, you can see boiling water with signs to prevent it from entering the far too-hot water for a swim.
+Inside the park, you can see boiling water, with signs warning against entering the far too hot water for a swim.
 Moreover, you can see some fumaroles, just like in Furnas.

-In addition, take some time to look at the diverse, fascinating vegetation like tree ferns, acacias, bamboos, and many more tree species.
+Additionally, take some time to explore the diverse and fascinating vegetation, which includes tree ferns, acacias, bamboos, and many other tree species.
 If you are lucky, you might even see the smallest bird in Europe in Caldeira Velha: the goldcrest.
-Due to the great climate of Serra d’Água de Pau, this endemic subspecies of São Miguel island can be found at the hot springs.
+Due to the excellent climate of Serra d’Água de Pau, this endemic subspecies of São Miguel island can be found at the hot springs.

 Best Season to Visit Caldeira Velha

-We highly recommend visiting during fall, winter, or spring to enjoy the warm waters.
-However, it is also possible to swim warmly at Caldeira Velha during summer, mostly when it rains, as the cold rain mixed with the thermal waters feels good.
+We highly recommend visiting during the fall, winter, or spring to enjoy the warm waters.
+However, it is also possible to swim warmly at Caldeira Velha during summer, mainly when it rains, as the cold rain mixed with the thermal waters feels good.

 Differences Between Seasons

-Caldeira Velha is a wonderful place to visit all year round.
+Caldeira Velha is a fantastic destination to visit throughout the year.
 If you want to experience this great pleasure when you enter the hot waters, choose a day when temperatures are colder, the wind is blowing, or the rain is pouring.
-Caldeira Velha is easily crowded during summer, and the line to get in gets bigger.
+Caldeira Velha is often crowded during the summer, and the line to get in grows longer.

-In the springtime, you can truly appreciate the lush vegetation of Caldeira Velha and spot some flowers around the park to bring some color to the scenery.
+In the springtime, you can truly appreciate the lush vegetation of Caldeira Velha and spot some flowers around the park, adding color to the scenery.

-Winter is when hot springs are the most wanted among locals.
+Winter is when hot springs are at their peak popularity among locals.
 However, there are few tourists at this time of the year, so you can make the place less crowded.
-Fall is also a great season to visit the hot springs when the vegetation slowly turns orange and brown.
+Fall is also a great time to visit the hot springs, when the vegetation slowly turns from green to orange and brown.

 Best Time of the Day